MATHIEU VAN BELLEN

 Violinist of the Busch Piano Trio, Mathieu is an active chamber musician, having played chamber music concerts with artists like Shlomo Mintz, Miguel da Silva and Michael Collins.
 He is the founder of Scaldis Festival, his own chamber music festival which takes place in Zeeland, Netherlands.
-From season 2017/18 onwards Mathieu will be the artistic director of Het Reizend MuziekGezelschap, taking over the lead from Dutch violinist Christian Bor.
+From season 2017/18 onwards Mathieu has been assigned as the artistic director of Het Reizend MuziekGezelschap, taking over the lead from Dutch violinist Christian Bor.
 With this flexible ensemble he will invite some of his musical friends like violinists Maria Milstein and Joe Puglia, cellists Quirine Viersen and Ella van Poucke, pianists Natalia Milstein, Hanna Shybayeva and Thomas Beijer, his own Busch Trio, and violists like Georgy Kovalev en Daniel Palmizio.

 Mathieu began playing the violin in Belgium with Nico Baltussen.
 He continued his studies with Jan Repko, first at the Amsterdam Conservatorium and later at the Chethams School of Music in Manchester, for which he was awarded a scholarship by The VandenEnde Foundation.
 He completed his undergraduate studies at the Royal College of Music in London with Itzhak Rashkovsky and finished his Masters at the Hochschule für Musik in Berlin, with Ulf Wallin, both with the highest marks.